 Brazilian breakfast is full, hearty, and generous.
 The country has fully embraced the merits of the most important meal of the day.
 It’s a meal laden with healthy treats, balanced out by unique baked goods.

-Paired with the tropical sun, your vitamin levels will be at a healthy high marker after enjoying Brazilian breakfast.
+Paired with the tropical sun, your vitamin levels will be at a healthy high marker after enjoying a Brazilian breakfast.
 Plus, there’s gluten-free options too!

 Brazilian Breakfast Fruits

-The first course of Brazilian breakfast, and yes there’s a first round, is the tropical fruits.
+The first course of Brazilian breakfast, and yes, there’s a first round, is the tropical fruits.
 Each season will bring in different options.
-However, you can count on the bananas, papaya and watermelon year-round.
+However, you can count on the bananas, papaya, and watermelon year-round.